Jach/lisp-refactoring/README.md

 function!
 SlimvEvalQuiet(exp)
-  " Runs exp in the connected Lisp without showing it or its output in the REPL if SlimvConnectSwank()
+  " Runs exp in the connected Lisp without showing it or its output in the REPL " Need to escape any double quotes in exp... if SlimvConnectSwank()
     call SlimvFindPackage()
     let l:result = trim(SlimvCommandGetResponse(':pprint-eval', 'python3 swank_pprint_eval("' . a:exp . '")', 0))